 There’s no better way to develop skills than by using them, as long as you are open to feedback and learning.

 Isn’t sharing your learning a great opportunity to model appropriate behaviour for your team?

-To function well, have healthy interactions and be as productive as possible, your team needs to feel safe and supported.
+Your team needs to feel safe and supported to function well, have healthy interactions and be as productive as possible.

 They also need to be held accountable.